openapx/r-service-txflow/README.md

 base::saveRDS( nottem, , file = file.path( base::getwd(), "data", "nottem.rds" ) )
 ```

-There should now be 3 random data blobs and 2 save data frames in our data
+There should now be 3 random data blobs and 2 saved data frames in our data
 directory.